Currently Browsing:Obstetrics & Gynecology

-Hypothyroidism is a common condition, which can go undetected if symptoms are mild.
-Hypothyroidism means the thyroid is underactive, producing insufficient amounts of thyroid hormones.
+Hypothyroidism is a common condition.
+It can go undetected if symptoms are mild.
+Hypothyroidism means the thyroid is underactive and making insufficient amounts of thyroid hormones.
 Symptoms of hypothyroidism may be mild and may start slowly.
 The following are the most common symptoms of hypothyroidism:

 Unable to stand cold temperatures